delving/schemaleon/readme.md

 1. start up the previously installed Basex client application
 1. via the terminal navigate to the root of the application: <pre>cd /path/to/cloned/culture-collector</pre>
 1. run the application: <pre>grunt run</pre>
-1. your default browser will load with the following url: <http://localhost:9000/#/>
+1. currently the Gruntfile.js in the root of the project is set to load Chrome with following url: <http://localhost:9000/#/> (edit Gruntfile.js for your own browser preference)
 1. changes made and saved in the application code will trigger the browser to reload the page